zonika/rails-blog-omniauth-web-0715-public/README.md

 This is the sixth iteration of our Blog App.

 In our last iteration, we used Sessions and built our own log in system.
 Next, we're going to refactor that and create a log in system using OmniAuth.
 A user should be able to log in / sign up using their Github account.
+Omniauth allows us to pass user authentication to a third party (like Facebook, Twitter, or Github) instead of having to save a user's login credentials on our database.

 1. The [omniauth](https://github.com/intridea/omniauth) and [omniauth-github](https://github.com/intridea/omniauth-github) gems are in the Gemfile.
 Be sure to read the readmes for both.